 General principles

 The holder of allocated Transmission Rights may nominate the Transmission Rights for its physical use in accordance with Article 29.
-The non‐nominated Transmission Rights after nomination deadline are not financially compensated also when these rights are curtailed.
+The non‐nominated Transmission Rights after nomination deadline are subject to Use It Or Lose It principle and shall not be financially remunerated.

 Article 29

-Nomination of Transmission Rights
+Day‐Ahead Nomination of Transmission Rights

 By default, the Registered Participant to Shadow Auctions is designated as Nomination Agent on both sides of the Bidding Zone border for all its allocated Transmission Rights.
-If allowed by the Nomination Rules this designation may however be modified in accordance with this Article.
+If allowed by the Day‐Ahead Nomination Rules this designation may however be modified in accordance with this Article.

-Persons eligible to nominate Transmission Rights shall fulfil the requirement described in applicable Nomination Rules.
+Persons eligible to nominate Transmission Rights shall fulfil the requirement described in applicable Day‐Ahead Nomination Rules.
 Eligible persons may be the following:

 the Transmission Rights’ holder; or

-the person notified by the Transmission Rights’ holder during the Nomination process to the respective TSOs in line with the relevant Nomination Rules; or
+the person notified by the Transmission Rights’ holder during the Day‐Ahead Nomination process to the respective TSOs in line with the relevant Day‐Ahead Nomination Rules; or

 the person authorized by the Transmission Rights’ holder to nominate in line with the relevant Day‐Ahead Nomination Rules and notified to the Allocation Platform.